 Food security and support

-Several food-based initiatives exist on and off campus to help provide students with low-barrier and non-judgmental access to food and proper nutrition, so you're able to meet your basic dietary needs.
+Several food-based initiatives exist on and off campus to help provide students with low-barrier, nonjudgmental access to food and proper nutrition, helping you meet your basic dietary needs.

 Financial planning and support

-Everyone's financial situation is different.
-Maximize the financial aid supports and income opportunities available to SFU students, and work out your personal budget each term by using our calculator.
+Everyone's financial situation is unique.
+Maximize the financial aid options and supplemental income opportunities available to SFU students, and create a personal budget each term by using our cost calculator.

 Academic planning and support

-Managing your own expectations can help ease the pressure on your academic performance.
-Learn how to align your course load each term with your capacity, as you plan towards your degree.
+Managing your expectations can help ease the pressure on your academic performance.
+Learn how to align your course load each term with your capacity as you plan towards your degree.

 Student Learning Commons (SLC)

-Visit this collaborative peer-learning space to get support on academic writing and assignments, learning and study strategies, and more, plus join helpful workshops and English conversation groups.
+Visit this collaborative peer-learning space for support with academic writing, assignments, study strategies and more.
+You can also join helpful workshops and English conversation groups.

 Be proactive about your well-being